EnigmaCurry/debian-docker-server/README.md

     bash <(curl -LSs https://public.example.com:8080 -H "X-knock: f77fcef19b8a44faba05fab91e1874bb")

-Run that command and watch the installation fly.
+Paste that command, from anywhere in the world, and watch the installation fly.

 Let's enumerate what's cool about this:

  * You write the script and keep it on your local laptop.
 Sensitive data doesn't get saved anywhere else unless you want it to.
  * Your laptop stays completely behind a firewall.
+ * The client can be halfway around the world, as long as it can access the intermediary server.
- * curlbomb enforces a X-knock header, only clients that know the correct knock gain access.
+ * curlbomb enforces a X-knock header, only clients that know the correct knock gain access (they know it because you pasted it in the curlbomb.)
  * curlbomb automatically quits after serving the script one time, so the knock only works once.
  * Everything is SSL encrypted, only the end client ever sees the script.
- * Even though I have to keep the ssl cert on my local computer, it can be PGP encrypted and curlbomb will decrypt it on the fly.
+ * Even though you have to keep the ssl cert on your local computer, it can be PGP encrypted and curlbomb will decrypt it on the fly.
  * You didn't have to type anything on the client other than the curl command.
 This means your install is repeatable and documented.
  * You went through the trouble of setting up the intermediary server, but now you can use it again for other curlbombs :)

-I keep an alias for this public-accessible curlbomb like so:
+I keep an alias for this public-accessible curlbomb, for easier typing later:

     alias curlbomb_public="curlbomb --ssh edward@public.example.com:8080 --ssl ~/.curlbomb/cert.pem.gpg"